Moving forward in faith but we need your help!

 As a couple, decide on your boundary lines.
 How can you respect one another when issues arise and you don’t agree?

-Recently my daughter got engaged.
+Recently, my daughter got engaged.
 As the wedding plans started to proceed, confusion escalated over how to meet the expectations and accommodate the schedules of so many extended family members, each one seeming to have strong opinions.
+It became necessary to set boundaries in order to move forward.

 When you marry, the personalities of extended family members come into play.
 When you are crazy in love, there is a temptation to think our marriage relationship is enough to endure pressures and interference from relatives.
 After all, we are marrying our spouse, not their family, right?
 Without healthy boundaries, we enter marriage wearing rose-colored glasses and find ourselves applying dark sunglasses to hide the disappointment and tears.